 1 can (15 oz) small white beans (navy beans), drained and rinsed

-1 bunch kale, stemmed and torn or chopped into bite size
+1 bunch baby or lacinato kale, stemmed and torn or chopped into bite size

 Parmesan cheese, for serving